open-mmlab/mmtracking/docs/en/overview.md

 ## FAQ

-If you encounter any problems in the process of using MMTracking, you can firstly refer to this [FAQ](docs/en/notes/faq.md).
-If not solved, you can propose an [issue](https://github.com/open-mmlab/mmtracking/issues/)
+If you encounter any problems in the process of using MMTracking, you can firstly refer to [FAQ](docs/en/notes/faq.md).
+If not solved, you can post an [issue](https://github.com/open-mmlab/mmtracking/issues/) and we will give a response as soon as possible.